 At the end of this learning unit, the student is able to :

--- Choose and use the basic tools of calculation to solve mathematical problems.
+-- Choose and use the fundamental methods and tools of calculation to solve mathematical problems.

--- Recognise the fundamental concepts of some important current mathematical theories.
+-- Recognise the fundamental concepts of important current mathematical theories.

 - Show evidence of abstract thinking and of a critical spirit.